On the Fukaya category of a Fano hypersurface in projective space: Introduction

 We recall that Clifford algebras are intrinsically formal.
 Hence, to prove Theorem \ref{theorem:small}, it suffices to find a single object of the Fukaya category whose endomorphism algebra is a Clifford algebra: such an object will automatically split-generate by (the weak bounding cochain analogue of) Corollary \ref{corollary:isemisimpgen}.

-To find this object, we consider the {\bf same} direct sum of Lagrangian spheres $\bm{L}$ as in the proof of Theorem \ref{theorem:big}.
-We prove that there is an embedding of $\C^n$ into the Maurer-Cartan moduli space $\widehat{\mathcal{M}}(L)$ of $L$ in $\mathcal{F}(X/\Gamma)$, and that the resulting disk potential
+To find this object, we consider the \emph{same} direct sum of Lagrangian spheres $\bm{L}$ as in the proof of Theorem \ref{theorem:big}.
+We prove that there is an embedding of $\C^n$ into the Maurer--Cartan moduli space $\hcM_{weak}(L)$ of $L$ in $\cF(X/\Gamma)$, and that the resulting disc potential

 is given precisely by the superpotential $W$ of the mirror.